Check out Ikuma Horishima's interview video and recent results and skating ahead of the Beijing Olympics | Freestyle Skiing/Moguls | Athlete Profile

 -- That's quite difficult to answer (laughs).
 For example, I think that perfect performance, like gymnast Uchimura's perfect landing, or the Kobachi trick on the high horizontal bar, where the feet are perfectly stretched out, is what we performers need, so I think that kind of perfect skating is what I consider to be "good skating."

-Q. Uchimura is often referred to as "the skate of a champion" or "the skate of a king," but is that what you imagine?
+Q. Uchimura, your skating is often described as "the skating of a champion" or "the skating of a king."
+Is that what you envision?

-Q. At the PyeongChang Olympics, I believe you used a double full for your first air, and I think you have the ability to perform well with a double full and a cork 1080, but this season you're doing a full twist for your first air.
-Please tell us why you're reducing the difficulty of the move while still prioritizing perfection, and what areas have you improved since PyeongChang
+Q. I believe you used a double full in your first air at the Pyeongchang Olympics, and I think you still have the ability to attempt a double full and a cork 1080, but this season you're going for a full twist in your first air.
+Could you tell us why you're prioritizing perfection over the difficulty of the tricks, and how you've grown since Pyeongchang?

 In this situation, the chances of successfully completing three jumps in a row become lower, so I feel frustrated that I can't attempt any big tricks under these rules.
 However, I think that the athletes who win in mogul skiing do so consistently without taking too many risks, so if I can improve my level of consistency, that will lead to winning, so I'm practicing that

-Q. You said that at the Pyeongchang Olympics, you gave up your days off and pushed yourself mentally and physically in pursuit of the gold medal, but this time you said you wouldn't give it your all until the Olympics.
-How is your current training volume compared to four years ago?
-How do you plan to step up your game after the World Cup?
-Before
+Q. At the Pyeongchang Olympics, you said you pushed yourself to the limit, both mentally and physically, even sacrificing your days off, in pursuit of a gold medal.
+However, this time you also said you wouldn't give it your all until the Olympics.
+Could you tell us how your current training volume compares to four years ago, and how you plan to ramp up your training after the World Cup?

-Q. What are the final adjustments you need to make to become Olympic champion?
+Q. What are your final adjustments to become an Olympic champion?